turingschool/front-end-curriculum/lessons/module-1/array-prototypes.md

 1. Read the documentation on MDN.
 2. Talk through your understanding of it together.
 Make a visual representation of the method with your candies and paper.
-3. Predict: What is **returned** from the method?
+3. Think: What is **returned** from the method?
-4. Predict: Does the method mutate the original array?
+4. Think: Does the method mutate the original array?
 5. Try It: In a `repl.it`, try out the method.
 While poking around here, try to verify your predictions from steps 3 and 4.
 6. Back to documentation - verify your predictions from steps 3 and 4.
 7. Document any remaining questions!